aymaneelgadarri/reasoning_models_optimal_stopping/README.md

 ```

 #### 4. Generate Hidden State Representations
-Extract hidden state representations for each reasoning chunk:
+Extract hidden state representations for each reasoning chunk.
+Note that to save space, we control `chunk_size` for how many chunk representations are stored in each file.

 ```bash
 # Set variables